Green Olive Tapenade

 - 1 cup pitted Castelvetrano olives

-- 2 anchovies rinsed and chopped
+- 2 anchovies (rinsed and chopped)

 - ½ teaspoon minced garlic

-- ¼ cup chopped coarse freshly parsley
+- ¼ cup chopped coarse fresh parsley

 - ¼ cup extra virgin olive oil